 Equine Gastric Ulcer Syndrome (EGUS)

-In the short while that I have been working at KBIS as their Veterinary Advisor it has struck me how many claims we are seeing for gastric ulcers.
-It has also made me wonder what is going to happen to all these horses once their claim for vet’s fees has finished.
+At KBIS we see a large number of claims for gastric ulcers.
+It has made us wonder what is going to happen to all these horses once their claim for vet’s fees has finished.

 It has long been recognized that horses, kept in stables and in hard work can become grumpy, and bad tempered, be difficult to girth up and sometimes go off their food.
 Indeed, when I first qualified over 30 years ago it was not unusual to describe these horses as just “having gone stale, or over the top” and a period of rest or less intensive work prescribed.
 Other symptoms that we now associate with ulcers range from teeth grinding, to reluctance to go forward when ridden, to colic.